 Rivendell doesn't sell fenders other than SKS fenders.
-They believe that the Securi-clips will save you from flipping over the handlebars should get such between the spokes and fender stays.
-The Univega had P65 Longboards which never had had a stick get stuck in them until this winter.
-There are certainly more pretty fenders out there that I would have liked to have seen on this bike.
-I outfitted a pair of P50 Longboards over the tires and I think they look quite nice.
+They believe that the Securi-clips will save you from flipping over the handlebars should a stick get stuck between the spokes and fender stays.
+Just this winter, the SKS P65 Longboards on my Univega popped free from a stuck stick, so I understood their value.
+There are certainly more pretty fenders out there that I would may have liked to have seen on this bike, but I outfitted a pair of P50 Longboards over the tires.
+I think they look quite nice.
 They certainly are simple to fit.

 I've taken this bike on several long rides this year , including a ride around Keuka and Seneca Lakes , a ride around all of the the Finger Lakes , and one to to Lake Ontario and Skaneateles.
 I enjoy riding it more than the more "advanced" Fuji, but I tend to be a bit faster on the Fuji.
 I know this because I repeatedly rode a 24 mile training loop out to Brooktondale and back and kept logs.
 However, speed isn't always king to me.
 The bike is, as Grant Petersen is often quoted as saying, "rideable art" and people seem to notice it.
 It makes for a nice conversation starter when meeting people out and is a joy to ride.
 One evening I sat out in the garage just admiring it, which isn't something I do a great deal with anything.